Fermat’s Last Theorem is one of the long outstanding maths problems that remained unresolved in the maths community for over 350 years.

 Anything in life [sport, entrepreneurship, relationships] where you have to do something new, you will go through a difficult period.

-I think accepting that at some point you hit potholes along the way, prepares you mentally to be resilient.
+I think accepting that at some point you will hit potholes along the way, prepares you mentally to be resilient.

 This process of being stuck is not something to be scared of, everyone goes through it.